First thing first, qualitative and quantitative research are both critical in the process of conversion optimization.

 Remember, qualitative data doesn’t include numbers in how it presents its answers and results.

-1. I got the product that came in the yellow color.
+1. I got the product that came in a yellow color.

 2. Our customers like the green backpack.